 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

-Valuing Volkswagen stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Volkswagen's overall performance.
-However, analysts commonly use some key metrics to help gauge the value of a stock.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
+However, analysts commonly use some key metrics to help gauge value.

-Volkswagen's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 6x.
-In other words, Volkswagen shares trade at around 6x recent earnings.
+Volkswagen's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 5x.
+In other words, Volkswagen shares trade at around 5x recent earnings.

 However, Volkswagen's P/E ratio is best considered in relation to those of others within the auto manufacturers industry or those of similar companies.

 Volkswagen's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.5619.
 A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.